buttplugio/buttplug/buttplug/README.md

 - `libudev-dev` (Required for serial port/HID support)
 - `libusb-1.0-0-dev` (Required for serial port/HID support)

-The package names are listed as their debian requirements, and may be different for other distributions.
-Removing the `lovense-dongle-manager` and `serial-manager` features should stop these from being requires.
+The package names are listed as their Debian requirements, and may be different for other distributions.
+Removing the `lovense-dongle-manager` and `serial-manager` features should stop these from being required.

 ## Usage

-To use Buttplug in your rust application or library, check out the [buttplug package on crates.io](https://crates.io/crates/buttplug).
+To use Buttplug in your Rust application or library, check out the [buttplug package on crates.io](https://crates.io/crates/buttplug).

 The following crate features are available